 There is a shortage of technology candidates in all industries, but this has a greater impact on financial services due to the combined regulatory and cyber security pressures.
 One estimate shows 3.5 million unfilled cyber security positions globally by 2021, which could leave finance companies struggling to secure sensitive data.

 Regulatory compliance requires sophisticated technological responses, as well as educated, experienced compliance staff.
 And a number of highly-publicized security failures, including the recent Equifax breach, have eroded consumer confidence and made cyber security a top concern for customers of finance companies.
 In a recent survey, 78% of consumers said that they would stop engaging with a brand online if the brand experienced a breach, and 36% would change brands altogether.

 The finance industry has to contend with all of the recruiting challenges of other industries, but finding mid-career candidates is more difficult for financial services companies due to the lasting effects of the 2008 financial crisis.

 In 2008, many employees left the finance industry, using the crisis as an opportunity to change careers.
 Now, 10 years later, this has made it difficult to find experienced candidates for mid-level positions.

 Exploring Recruiting Solutions

 There are many ways that finance companies are addressing these top recruiting challenges.
 Some have implemented new recruiting strategies, using social media, employee referrals, and diversity initiatives to access candidates for open positions.
-Others have partnered with a staffing agency or finance recruiting firm, like Sparks Group, taking advantage of vast staffing agency talent pools and specialized recruiting expertise to make the best choices for each available position.
+Others have partnered with finance recruiting firms or a staffing agency. like Sparks Group, taking advantage of vast staffing agency talent pools and specialized recruiting expertise to make the best choices for each available position.